 The non-waiver trade deadline is closing in quickly and it is still tough to know what the Twins will do in the coming hours.
 Is Justin Morneau's Twins career over?
 Will Glen Perkins still be the guy at the back end of the bullpen?
 Can the Twins afford to part with Kevin Correia or Mike Pelfrey?
 There could be a lot of deals in the next couple days or there could be nothing but the sounds of crickets.

-During the offseason, the Twins made a lot of noise by dealing two of their starting-quality center fielders, Denard Span and Ben Revere.
-Minnesota wanted to bolster its pitching depth and shopping their team-controlled outfielders seemed likely to bring back the biggest return.
-From a drafting and scouting perspective, the Twins were taking a different approach to their pitchers -- less pitch to contact and more strikeouts -- and this deal was supposed to be a step in that direction.
+During the offseason, the Twins made a lot of noise by dealing two of their starting centerfielders, Denard Span and Ben Revere.
+Minnesota wanted to bolster their pitching depth and shopping their team controlled outfielders seemed to bring back the biggest return.
+From a drafting and scouting perspective, the Twins were taking a different approach to their pitchers and this deal was supposed to be a step in the right direction.

 Within the next week, Terry Ryan went into Dave St. Peter's office and said there might be a chance to move Ben Revere.
-The Phillies had been interested in the newly-named starting center fielder for the Twins.
+The Phillies had been interested in the newly named starting center fielder for the Twins.
 It turned out to be a deal the Twins couldn't refuse.
-Revere headed to Philadelphia and in return Vance Worley and Trevor May headed to Minnesota.
-Worley was a young pitcher with some big league experience and May was a hard throwing minor league pitcher with some up- side.
+Revere headed to Philadelphia and in return Vance Worley and Trevor May headed back to Minnesota.
+Worley was a young pitcher with some big league experience and May was a hard throwing minor league pitcher with some up side.

-All MLB teams have played over 100 games, which means the schedule is close to 65% complete.
-Let's look back at the parties involved in these offseason deals and see what the results have been:
+All MLB teams have played over 100 games, which means their schedule is close to 65% complete.
+Let's look back at the parties involved in these offseason deals and see what the outcomes have been.

 Denard Span, CF - Washington Nationals